agaralabs/see-server/README.md

 - [Installing](#installing)
 - [Contributing](#contributing)

-Sieve is a simple API-based a/b testing framework designed for ease of use and quick to start.
+Sieve is a simple API-based a/b testing framework designed for ease and speed of use.
 It is meant for those organizations who prefer to build and operate their own a/b testing framework rather than using a third party service.

 ## Why Sieve?

+There are several third party optimization and a/b testing cloud services, but for a variety of reasons -- such as cost, privacy, flexibility -- you might want to roll your own.
+Sieve is exactly for this purpose.

 ## Features

+- Easy to use (REST API Driven)
+- All-in-one integrated: client side SDK, dashboard and backend analytics.
+- Your data is owned by you.
+No need to send your data to a third party service provider.
+- Inexpensive.
+Most third party services are too expensive.
+Some of them charge not per user but for every experiment that a user is a part of.
+- Real-time allocation of users to buckets
+- Pluggable design.
+Determination of statistical significance depends on the assumption of underlying distribution.
+Sieve comes with Chi-square and normal distributions built-in and you can plugin your own distribution if you want.

 ## Overview of project